 Stealing Back Freedom

-Although, there was at least one among them didn’t find it so soothing.
+Although, it appeared that there was at least one among them didn’t find the aroma so soothing.
 “Myles, for the love of all things, sit.
 You’re going to wear a hole in the damn floor,” she said to her friend.
 He had been pacing since the scouts had gone out, working himself into a ball of nerves like he always did.

 From beside her stirred Coquarro, her other constant companion.
 “It’s Aquas Bay, Myles.
 We’re in the home of Illiastra’s naval fleet.
 There’s always a heavy presence of guards.
 I tell you this every time.
 Red asked you to sit and I agree with her.
 Spinning in circles isn’t going to improve our situation,” Coquarro told Myles.
 Red was the only name that Coquarro had ever known Orangecloak by, going back to the day they had met on the island refuge of Phaleayna all those years ago.
 One of his thick, callused dark hands found its way onto her knee.
 “Have you thought about what you’re going to say today?”